markshepherd/IPIP-NEO-Scorer/README.md

 1. Extract the data from survey monkey
     1. go to https://www.surveymonkey.com
-    1. go to the `Johnson 120 IPIP-NEO-PI-R` project
+    1. go to the `Personality and Motivation in Persons with Alcohol Problems` project
     1. go to `Analyze Results`
+    1. create a Rule to show only certain questions.
+The rule should include every question except Q155 which collects email addresses.
     1. do `Save As > Export File > All individual responses`
-    1. select File Format `XLS`
+    1. select File Format `CSV`
     1. do `Export`
-    1. when it says `Your export is complete`, click `Download`
+    1. after a few moments it will say `Your export is complete`.
+Click `Download`.
 1. Find the data file
     1. in Finder, go to the `Downloads` folder
     1. locate the file you just downloaded, it will be called something like `Data_All_190503.zip`
     1. double click the downloaded file to unzip it
-    1. open the resulting folder, it will be called something like `Data_All_190503`
     1. open the `CSV` folder

 # Using the app